AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

        :language: ada
        :linenos:

-    Bodies of both parent and child in |SPARK|:
+    Bodies of both parent and child in SPARK 2014:

     As per SPARK 2005.